membranes/iac/src/instances/0003/README.md

 ### Notes

-For a step functions & batch dependent pipeline.
+For a step functions, batch, and ECS (Elastic Container Service) dependent pipeline.

 #### Launch Templates